 I then experimented with the Cherry Espresso Liqueur back in 2009 and since then I do it all the time.
 I don’t just use any syrup but try and use the same or a combination which will match.
 Some other recipes I remember using leftover syrup is in Mahalebi, Halvas (see chocolate halvas), Panna Cotta, Baklavas (recipe in my cookbook), Cheesecake etc.

-I would like to recap in this post a few things about making liqueurs:
+Since today we are talking about liqueurs, I would like to recap in this post a few things you should know when making them:

-b) You can use whole fruit or pieces of fruit, pits from cherries or apricots, or the rind or zest of citrus fruit.
+c) You can use whole fruit or pieces of fruit, pits from cherries or other stone fruit, or the rind or zest of citrus fruit.
 Let them macerate in the alcohol for 20 – 30 days or more, until their flavour is released.
 The longer you leave them the better flavour you get.
 In some recipes the alcohol should be stored somewhere dark such as a closet and other recipes in the sun.
 The second technique is widely used in Greece but I am not sure if it is used in other countries as well.

-e) If we want to combine our liqueurs with spices, we can use cinnamon, cloves, nutmeg, pepper etc. (not ground but whole and not too much).
+f) If we want to combine our liqueurs with spices, we can use cinnamon stick, cloves, nutmeg, pepper, cardamom, star anise, etc. (The spices should be used whole and not too much).

 When I was in Athens last month I made 2 kilos of cherry fruit preserve for my children, who love it.

-There was also some leftover «tsipouro» (similar to grappa) in the fridge and since the only one who drinks some alcohol, every now and then, is my son who is now living in Cyprus, the idea of making liqueur with the pits was a good way to use it.
+There was also some leftover “tsipouro” (a pomace drink, similar to grappa) in the fridge and since the only one who drinks some alcohol, every now and then, is my son who is now living in Cyprus, the idea of making liqueur with the pits was a good way to use it.

 The tsipouro was about 250 ml.
 All I did was to put the the liquor in a jar and add as many pits, covered by the alcohol and let it steep in the fridge for a few weeks.
 At the beginning the liquid looked very pale in colour but as time passed it got darker.